qnhn22/Classmates/README.md

 Classmates

-o	Developed a web-based communication platform for students using Django, HTML/CSS, JavaScript, and Bootstrap o	This platform allowed students to join virtual class-specific channels to collaborate on course material
+o	Developed a web-based communication platform for students using Django, HTML/CSS, JavaScript, and Bootstrap <br>
+o	This platform allowed students to join virtual class-specific channels to collaborate on course material